The Singles Box

-Alanis Morissette – The Singles Box, commonly abbreviated as simply The Singles Box, is a compilation box set by Alanis Morissette, released on April 8, 1997 by Maverick.
+Alanis Morissette – The Singles Box, commonly abbreviated simply as The Singles Box, is a compilation box set by Alanis Morissette, released on April 8, 1997, by Maverick.
 The set includes five of her six singles from 1995's Jagged Little Pill: "Ironic", "Hand in My Pocket", "Head over Feet", "You Learn" and "You Oughta Know", as well as live tracks and alternate versions of JLP tracks spread across five maxi-CDs.
 Also included in the box set is a short booklet of Alanis photos and other extras, including a note to her fans written by Morissette herself.

-The Singles Box was released only in Europe and Australia and in limited quantities.
+The Singles Box was released only in Europe and Australia in limited quantities.

 Morissette's sixth single, "All I Really Want", is the only single that wasn't given a disc in The Singles Box.
 "All I Really Want" and "Mary Jane" are the only tracks from Jagged Little Pill that didn't appear in the set in any form.